Scottish-Tech-Army/lms/Moodle/README.md

 It has been built using this AWS blog post as a guide: [modernize-moodle-lms-aws-serverless-containers](https://aws.amazon.com/blogs/publicsector/modernize-moodle-lms-aws-serverless-containers/)

-## Initial setup for AWS CDK deelopment
+## Initial setup for AWS CDK development

  * Full setup details can be found at [AWS CDK Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
  * A getting started tutorial from AWS can be found [here](https://aws.amazon.com/getting-started/guides/setup-cdk/)